 Jesus is always divine, regardless of His everyday human appearance.
 Jesus is always accompanied by saints and angels even when He appears to be alone.
 It was the entire Trinity who opened the eyes of the man born blind, even though it was only Jesus’ hand we could see touching the man’s eyes.

 Even though it’s much easier to forget such things and live according to what everybody can see, faith is remembering such moments of revelation and building our lives upon them.

 This post discusses the mountaintop experience of the disciples with Moses and Elijah on Mt.
 Tabor, when the glory of Christ’s divinity was revealed.
 It shows us how faith brings knowledge that our senses alone cannot provide.
-It is offered as a reflection on the readings for the Feast of the Transfiguration, liturgical cycles A, B, and C (Daniel 7:9-10, 13-14; Psalm 97; 2 Peter 1:16-19; Mark 9:2-10 or Matthew 17:1-9 or Luke 9:28-36).
+It reflects on the readings for the Feast of the Transfiguration, liturgical cycles A, B, and C (Daniel 7:9-10, 13-14; Psalm 97; 2 Peter 1:16-19; Mark 9:2-10 or Matthew 17:1-9 or Luke 9:28-36).

 For more on the meaning of Jesus transfiguration atop Mt.
 Tabor, see the TRANSFIGURATION SECTION of the Crossroads Initiative Library.